Isolaee/VRBadDesignDemo/README.md

 # Bad VR Design Demo

-This project was created for Oulu University as a demonstration of poor VR design practices.
-It is intended to be used as an educational tool to highlight common mistakes and pitfalls in VR development.
+## Overview
+A Unity VR application that deliberately demonstrates poor VR design practices.
+Each scene or interaction showcases a specific anti-pattern — motion sickness triggers, confusing affordances, inaccessible UI — to help students recognise and avoid them in their own projects.

+## Problem It Solves
+- VR design principles are easier to internalise through hands-on experience of bad design than through reading guidelines alone
+- Educators need a ready-made artefact students can put on a headset and immediately feel why certain design choices fail
+- Target users: VR/XR design students and educators; originally created for Oulu University

+## Use Cases
+1. A student puts on a headset and immediately experiences locomotion-induced motion sickness — making the concept tangible in under 30 seconds
+2. An instructor walks a class through each bad-design scenario, pausing to discuss what design rule is being broken and how to fix it
+3. A developer uses the project as a reference checklist of common VR mistakes to audit against their own builds

+## Key Features
+- Multiple bad-design scenarios covering common VR pitfalls
+- Intentionally uncomfortable interactions to make design failures visceral and memorable
+- Provided as a Unity project so educators can modify or extend the scenarios

-## Purpose
+## Tech Stack
+- **Engine**: Unity (Universal Render Pipeline)

-- **Educational Use:**
+- **Language**: C#
-  Free to use for educational purposes.
-  Please feel free to share, modify, and use this project in your own teaching or learning activities.
+- **Target platform**: PC VR (OpenXR / SteamVR compatible headsets)

-## License
+## Getting Started

+### Prerequisites
+- Unity 2022.3 LTS or newer with the **XR Interaction Toolkit** package installed
+- A PC VR headset (e.g. Meta Quest via Link, Valve Index, HTC Vive)

+### Running the project
+1. Clone the repository
+2. Open the project in Unity Hub
+3. Connect your VR headset
+4. Open any scene from the `Assets/` folder and press **Play**

-This project is provided for free educational use.
-No warranty is provided.
+> This project is free for educational use.
+No warranty provided.
 Commercial use is not permitted.

----

-Made for Oulu University
+**Created for Oulu University — June 2025**
-Bad VR Design Demo
-Free use for education purposes

----

-**Made by:** Eero Isola
-**Date:** 06/2025